 Traveling with a child can be terrifying.
-For us, Ella’s new talents, a horror movie-caliber scream, along with throwing or spitting liquids out of her mouth like a fountain, were worrisome.
+For us, Ella’s new talents, a horror movie-caliber scream of delight that could damage eardrums, along with throwing or spitting liquids out of her mouth like a fountain, were worrisome.
 But there is hope!
 Being prepared has made for great travel experiences so I want to share my preparedness with you, in 7 easy steps!Here are some that have worked well for our family.

 - Get to the airport in plenty of time to feed them a healthy, filling meal.
 They will be much more relaxed with a full belly.
 This is not the time to try new foods.
 Give them their favorites – ensure that they’ll eat well.